indus/dv-scalebar/src/docs/docs.md

   <dv-scalebar colors labels ticks/>
 </template>
 ```
+The `dv-scalebar/sfc` path targets an SFC version that uses TypeScript and includes scoped styles.
+Alternatively, you can import the pre-built Vue component from `dv-scalebar/vue` and separately import the style file.

 ### Reactivity
 The following example demonstrates the binding of reactive variables to attributes of the scalebar component in Vue: